Moscow–Washington hotline: Other hotlines with Moscow

-Another hotline for record communications between Washington and Moscow is part of the American Nuclear Risk Reduction Center and the Russian National Nuclear Risk Reduction Center, which was initiated by Ronald Reagan in 1988.
-This was done in the aftermath of the Chernobyl Disaster.
+Another hotline-type mechanism for formal communications between Washington and Moscow are the US Nuclear Risk Reduction Center and Russian National Nuclear Risk Reduction Center, which were initiated by Ronald Reagan and Mikhail Gorbachev in 1985 following the Reykjavik Summit to reduce the risk of nuclear war.
+The negotiations began in May 1986, and the sides agreed in 1987.
+The sides established NRRCs in Washington and in Moscow, exchanging arms control and confidence building measures notifications, initially including those required by the agreement on Measures to Reduce the Risk of Outbreak of Nuclear War and the 1972 Agreement on the Prevention of Incidents on and over the High Seas, with their duties expanding over the decades to include notifications covering more than 16 treaties and agreements.

 In 2012, it was announced that a proposal was being negotiated with Moscow to add cyber warfare to the topics to be discussed on the hotline.

 Since 2007 there has been a hotline between Beijing and Washington and also Beijing and Moscow.

 At the beginning of the Russian invasion of Ukraine, the United States and Russia created a deconfliction line to prevent miscalculations or escalation.
 In November 2022, an anonymous U.S. official told Reuters that the line had only been used once in the war.
 The official said that the line was used to communicate concerns about Russian military operations near Ukrainian infrastructure, but did not elaborate.
-The official said it was not used when a missile hit Poland.
+The official said it was not used when a Ukrainian missile hit Poland.